JoshuaWise/blue-rpc-protocol/docs/api.md

 - `param` [&lt;any&gt;][any] The value to send to the remote method.
 - Returns: [&lt;Promise][Promise][&lt;undefined&gt;][undefined][&gt;][Promise]

 This is the same as [client.invoke()](#clientinvokemethodname-param-abortsignal) except that it returns nothing and it cannot be aborted.
-In BlueRPC, notifications are a way of invoking remote methods without needing an RPC response.
+In BlueRPC, notifications are a way of invoking remote methods without needing a response.
 The returned promise resolves as soon as the notification is successfully sent.

 ### client.cancel()